 Aroma is a vital component of flavour.
 This means that much of learning to taste better is actually learning to smell better.
 Among perfumers and sommeliers this is sometimes called becoming ‘a nose’.
 And our noses are important, of course.
 But actually this is just a metaphor for developing certain areas of our brain.

 A number of studies have shown significant differences between the brains of trained wine experts and everyday drinkers.
 Research has shown that if you practice enough and really pay attention when you taste, you can alter your brain to become more like those of the trained experts.
 This is just as true for beer, or cider, or spirits.

 The first step is to learn how to taste beer properly.
 Beer sommeliers, Cicerones and beer judges all learn to taste beer in a particular way that allows them to evaluate beer systematically.
 This systematic approach to tasting beer takes you through the flavour experience step by step and allows you to fully experience all the beer has to offer.
 I’m going to share with you the simple technique that professionals use for tasting beer.

 Before you pour

-Step one.
-The fundamentals: pick a good place and a good time.
-If you really want to concentrate on the flavours and aromas you want to be able to sit somewhere you won’t be distracted or disturbed, away from any strong smells.
+First, you need to pick a good place and a good time.
+If you really want to concentrate on the flavours and aromas you want to be able to sit somewhere you won’t be distracted or disturbed.

-More importantly pick one that’s a good size, not too large or too small, that is comfortable to hold and to drink from.
+You should also pick one that’s a good size.
+You want a glass that is comfortable to hold and to drink from, not too large or too small.

-And most important of all make sure your glass is clean; a dirty glass can affect the aroma and flavour of a beer.
+Most important of all, you should make sure your glass is clean.
+A dirty glass can spoil the aroma and flavour of your beer.